There comes a time when every company, business leader, or entrepreneur needs help with their website.

-I also had a client who came to me because he spent $5,000 on a brand new website that, when it was done, didn’t properly represent their product.
+I also had a client who came to me because he spent $5,000 on a brand new website that, when it was done, didn’t correctly represent their product.

-Let’s break down what both options look like – and in the process, I hope to help you find a framework to make the decision for yourself.
-I’ll also share a third option you may have not considered before, but might be just the thing you need.
+Let’s break down what both options look like – and in the process, I hope to help you find a framework to decide for yourself.
+I’ll also share a third option you may not have considered before but might be just the thing you need.

 DIY Business Websites

 The option most business leaders consider first is DIY.
 Let’s call this the done-by-you option.

 Could they or could someone on their team do it BY themselves?

 So they check out Squarespace because they’ve seen ads that say “A Website Makes It Real.”